 Facing an addiction head on is always difficult, but there are certain drugs that are harder to recover from.
 Heroin ranks high on the list of drugs that have disastrous effects on someone’s life.
 It’s a street drug that is commonly listed as the cause of overdose fatalities.
-Habitually popular, it has many street names that it’s known by:
+Difficulties Habitually popular, it has many street names that it’s known by:

 - Black Tar